EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Implicity Copy Constructor.markdown

 009A5D7D  mov         byte ptr [ebp-4],2
 ```

-###The disassembly code with explicity copy constructor
+###The disassembly code with explicit copy constructor
 ```cpp
 		V c = a;
 009A1C3B  lea         eax,[a]